Frequently Asked Questions About Pole Dancing

 Q: Are the sexier pole moves easier than the crazy tricks?

 A: Although the gymnastics inspired aerial moves— Inversions, Butterfly, Ayesha, Brass Monkey, Flag— are more physically demanding, the sexier moves— hip circles, body waves, figure 8s, and floorwork—are challenging in a different way.
 These moves require us to be able to comfortably and confidently linger in the overt sensuality that defines these moves, something that isn't easy for most people in today's insecurity-driven consumer culture.
-These moves also rely on muscle isolation, spinal articulation, and body awareness to look and feel the way they're intended to.
-We have had students who could flip upside down without much effort, but who struggled with the intricacies and subtleties of a proper serpentine as well as students who were the envy of their classmates on account of their flawless execution of figure 8s, but who found climbing difficult.
-Everyone is different and every move presents its own unique rewards and challenges.
-We guarantee that when you successfully master a move, regardless of the perceived difficulty of the move, you'll feel on top of the world!
+These moves also often rely on muscle isolation, spinal articulation, flexibility, and body awareness to look and feel the way they're intended to.

 Q: I'm worried I'm too heavy to pole dance; can big girls pole dance?

 A: Abso-f@#$ing-lutely 100%!
 Exotic pole dancing is all about curves, jiggle, and owning it.
-In fact, fuller figured individuals actually have an advantage when it comes to certain moves.
+In fact, fuller figured individuals have an advantage when it comes to certain moves.
 Thicker thighs mean better grip.
 And the juicier the booty, the better the Ass Clap.

 Learning to pole dance is a process.
 It is challenging, physically demanding and it forces us to rethink our self imposed limitations.
 We all have that voice inside of us that tells us we can’t do something.
 Once you stop listening to that voice, it grows quieter and the voice telling you that you CAN do it begins to drown it out.
 That’s when we start seeing the most progress and the most profound transformations.
 Stick with it and we assure you that you will surprise yourself.
-But you don't have to take our word for it.
-Check out these links: